LucaDP07/flags-game/README.md

 **FEATURES**
 - - -

- - The Flags Game Logo and Heading
+ - The Game Logo and Heading

  At the top of the page the user can find the logo and the heading of the game.
 These two features are consistent in all the sections.